- Majors & Minors

-Stanford-directed innovation fellows selected four Susquehanna students to participate in its program.
+Stanford-directed University Innovation Fellows selected four Susquehanna students to participate in its program.

 Our business school's AACSB rating puts us among the top 5 percent of business schools worldwide.

-In 2014, ranked Susquehanna among the top 10 schools for percentage of students who study abroad.
+We're ranked among the top schools for percentage of students who study abroad.